 Students must maintain a cumulative numeric score of at least 70% on a yearly basis and be on pace for completion of the program to be considered making satisfactory academic and professional progress.
 A final numeric score below 70% during the first two years, or any single numeric score below 70% in the last two years must be remediated for promotion or graduation.
 Students must complete all classes, rotations, and coursework within six years to be considered making satisfactory academic progress.
-DPM Advanced Standing students must complete all classes, rotations, and coursework within three years to be considered making satisfactory academic progress to be considered making satisfactory academic progress.
+DPM Advanced Standing students must complete all classes, rotations, and coursework within three years to be considered making satisfactory academic progress.